Gerald Smithson: Life and career

 In 1949, Smithson was part of Norman Yardley's side that won the County Championship, sharing the title with Middlesex.
 His last recorded appearance for Yorkshire was a match against Scotland at Edinburgh in July 1950.

 In 1951 he joined Leicestershire County Cricket Club, with whom he remained until the close of the 1956 season.
 His best season there was in 1952, when he hit 1,264 runs, (including two centuries) averaging 28.08.
 His last first-class match was for Leicestershire against Northamptonshire at the County Ground, Northampton, in August 1956.

-After his full-time professional playing career ended, Smithson served as a professional cricket coach and groundsman, first at Caterham School, Surrey, and then at Abingdon School, Oxfordshire, and played Minor Counties cricket for Hertfordshire County Cricket Club.